euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 The size of a subnet in a custom network can be increased by expanding the range of IP addresses allocated to it.
 And it doesn't affect already configured VMs.

+VMs can be allocated on different regions but still belong to the same subnet inside a VPC, and share continuous IP segments.

 ## Services
 - Load balancers
 	- Global Load balancers